 - Pre heat the oven to 180C / 350F

 - Put the first 3 ingredients into a small pot and bring it to the boil and allow to cool

 - Using an electric mixer cream the butter and sugar until pale.
 Add the egg yolks one at a time ensuring they are well mixed before the next addition.

 - Add the cooled cocoa mixture and beat.

-- Sift the flour and baking powder and add this to the cake mix alternating with the milk.
-Beat briefly.
+- Sift the flour, salt and baking powder and add this to the cake mix alternating with the milk.
+Add the vanilla extract and beat briefly.

 - Beat the egg whites until stiff and lastly fold these into the cake mix by hand.

 - Divide the mixture between to 20 – 23cm greased / lined cake tins and bake for 25 – 30 minutes until springy to the touch.